A Blue Banana?! and more Transport Terminology

-FTL transport, ATB transport, Cabotage, Bilateral transport… The logistics and transport sector is full of terms, complicated words and jargon: Transport terminology.
+FTL transport, ATB transport, Cabotage, Bilateral transport… The logistics and transport sector is full of terms, complicated words and jargon.

 As an exporter, you yourself are often not very familiar with these terms.
 The transport sector is a proud sector with many ‘own’ words.
-On the other hand, transporters and drivers remain contact with people outside of this sector, who are not always able to understand these terms.
-This gives challenges in understanding transport terminology.
+On the other hand, transporters and drivers remain in contact with people outside this sector, who are not always able to understand these terms.
+This gives challenges.

 A